 Grant win: Innovate UK

 A 3D printing farm can be used to print the respirators responsively and able to dynamically scale to whatever level of production is required.
 The long-term ambition proposed was for these capabilities and resources to be offered as an on-demand manufacturing service to be made available to both the NHS and general public.

 “I’m excited the UK government sees the same amazing potential in Additive Manufacturing as us.
 It is a massive privilege to win this level of funding and because of it we look forward to turning into reality what was initially just a study.
 We are now able to aim bigger and be more ambitious than ever before.
-Being able to provide a perfectly-fitted, custom respirator mask to every NHS frontline worker who needs one is now our end goal and we are on track to achieving it.” – Steve Hammond, Project Tsai Manager and ActiveCell co-founder.
+Being able to provide a perfectly-fitted, custom respirator mask to every NHS frontline worker who needs one is now our end goal and we are on track to achieving it.” – Steve Hammond, Project Florence - Face Mask Manager and ActiveCell co-founder.